But that’s not what he finds when he looks outside.

 Ricardo snuck out of the Rodriguez house and went to the next-door neighbor’s home where a friend of his from school lived.
 He told his friend what happened, and his friend told his parents.
 They took Ricardo to the ER at John Muir Hospital in Concord.
 When he told the doctor what happened, the doctor called the police.

 The police asked for the name of his caseworker, and they called Jennifer Boone.
-She obtained an emergency removal demand to terminate the fostering license for Lauren and George Rodriguez.
+She obtained an emergency removal demand to terminate Lauren and George Rodriguez’ fostering license.

 Jennifer, escorted by a Concord policeman, went to their house the next morning.
 She served Lauren and George Rodriguez with a copy of the removal demand.
 This removal demand included both Ricardo and two young girls they were also fostering.
 She removed all of the children’s personal items from the house.
 They were temporally moved to a foster facility that had a good reputation, and she picked one so the three kids would be in the same schools they’d been attending.